Brevenn/how-to-regex/wlkthrghonRegex.md

 ### Greedy and Lazy Match

-There is no greedy or lazy match included for the snippet of code for matching the email.
+There is no `Greedy` or `Lazy` match included for the snippet of code for matching the email.

+But 'Greedy' means match longest possible string.
+'Lazy' means match shortest possible string.

 ### Boundaries